petertron/je_login_manager/readme.md

 ### Fourthly ###
 Attach the **JE Auth** event to the page or pages that will take POST data during the login process.
 Add the **JE Login User Info** data source to pages that need it.

 To embed the widget on a page, the HTML to use is `<div id="janrainEngageEmbed"></div>`.
-The neccessary JavaScript will be inserted into the document head automatically.
+The necessary JavaScript will be inserted into the document head automatically.